hibernator11/workshop-notebooks-scotland-wikidata/README.md

 All of them retrieve the data using a SPARQL query and store the data in a JSON file.

 We can also create visualisations with Wikidata.
 For example, using a selection of 100 artists from El Prado and nacionalities.
-You can run the example here https://w.wiki/Hx2M
+You can run the example here [https://w.wiki/Hx2M](https://w.wiki/Hx2a)

 ```
 #defaultView:Map
 SELECT DISTINCT ?author ?authorLabel (SAMPLE(?image) as ?img) ?coord
 WHERE {
-       ?author wdt:P5321 ?idbvmc.
+       ?author wdt:P5321 ?idprado.
        ?author wdt:P27 ?country .
        ?country wdt:P625 ?coord.
        OPTIONAL {?author wdt:P18 ?image .}